Abdul-Taha/Renderer/README.md

   trimesh,
   os,

-You can render your chosen file by putting it in a folder next to the program and changing the file name.
+You can render your chosen file by putting it in a folder next to the program and changing the file name in the script.

 Warning: DO NOT USE MODELS WITH A LARGE NUMBER OF VERTICES!